CVHub520/X-AnyLabeling/docs/en/image_classifier.md

 # Overview

-The Image Classifier in X-AnyLabeling is a specialized feature module designed for multi-class image annotation.
+The Image Classifier in X-AnyLabeling is a specialized feature module designed for image classification annotation.
 It provides a dedicated dialog interface that enables users to efficiently classify and annotate image datasets.
-This module supports single-class labeling per image, offers comprehensive label management capabilities including adding, deleting, and editing labels, integrates AI-powered classification for both individual and batch processing, provides dataset statistics such as label usage frequency, supports keyboard shortcuts for rapid image navigation and annotation, and allows exporting classified images into category-specific folders.
+This module supports both multi-class classification (single-label) and multi-label classification (multi-label) modes, offers comprehensive label management capabilities including adding, deleting, and editing labels, integrates AI-powered classification for both individual and batch processing, provides dataset statistics such as label usage frequency, supports keyboard shortcuts for rapid image navigation and annotation, and allows exporting classified images into category-specific folders.

 <video src="https://github.com/user-attachments/assets/0652adfb-48a4-4219-9b18-16ff5ce31be0" width="100%" controls>
 </video>